barreiros/GorillaJS/README.md

 | ---    | ---                 |
 | -d     | Enable debug mode |
 | -f     | Force to recreate the project (this action don't remove your project files)|
+| -p | Select a custom port for the GorillaJS proxy.
+By default it use 80.
+If this port is used by other application i.e Apache, GorillaJS will return error.

 # Plantillas por defecto